projectriff/riff/rfc/rfc-0003-developer-utils.md

 1. **subscribe:** To subscribe for events from the given stream.
 The command takes the form:
     ```
-    subscribe <stream-name> --payload-as-string
+    subscribe <stream-name> --payload-as-string --from-latest
     ```
-    This will display all the events in the stream in the following json format:
+    If the `--from-latest` option is present, displays new events, otherwise will display all the events in the stream in the following json format:
     ```
     {"payload": "base64 encoded user payload","content-type": "the content type of the message","headers": {"user provided header": "while publishing"}}
     ```